sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## On boot:

-- OS process manager (e.g., Upstart) starts node-app service.
+- OS process manager (e.g., Upstart) starts service.
-- node-app service brings up cluster master.
+- Service brings up cluster master.
-- Cluster master forks new workers from symlink.
+- Cluster master forks workers from symlink.
-- Each worker creates an instance of node-app server.
-- Each instance accepts connections.
+- Each worker's server starts accepting connections.

 ## On deploy:

 - Point symlink to new version.
-- Upstart `reload` command sends `SIGHUP` to cluster master.
+- Send signal to cluster master.
-- Cluster master tells workers to disconnect from IPC channel.
+- Cluster master tells workers to stop accepting new connections.
 - Cluster master forks new workers from new version of code.
-- Workers disconnect from IPC channel.
+- Workers shutdown gracefully.

+Note: master never stops.
+There are always workers accepting new connections.
-- Workers enter graceful shutdown state: close out TCP connections.
+Workers close out existing connections before dying.
-- Existing workers exit when all connections are closed, or after a timeout.

 ## On known error:

-- node-app server catches it (via error handler or domain).
+- Server catches it via domain.
-- node-app server returns 500 if error was triggered by request.
-- next action depends on context: retry? abort? etc.
+- Next action depends on you: retry? abort? etc.

+Note: There is no catch-all action here: it really depends on your app and on what error you've got.
+Also, you can use contextual domains that catch errors from specific operations so you have a better sense of what kinds of errors will be caught.

-## On unknown error:
+## On caught exception:
-### (uncaught exception)

 - ??